Home Motorhome Rental in Australia: Prices, Tips and Best Deals

 • Have a close look at your rental contract including the fine print (look for hidden fees).

-• Take photos, especially of existing scratches and small damages.
+• Take photos, especially of existing scratches and small damages on the exterior and interior.

 • Double-check that the vehicle corresponds to the model you booked.
 It can happen that the model you booked is no longer available.
 In this case, you get a different model.
 If this happens, you should be upgraded.